- Rapid Reference 🚀

 - Rarely, buprenorphine may cause exacerbation of withdrawal symptoms.
 This suggests the presence of significant residual opioid.
 Optimal treatment here is controversial.
 The following options may be considered:

 - (2) Buprenorphine therapy may be held to allow for residual opioid to dissipate.
 Additional doses may be provided after several hours.
+In the interim, non-opioid therapies may be used to control symptoms, for example:

 - Clonidine or midazolam for anxiety.